ryanpsmith26/year-one-server/README.md

 #### Backend Setup

 - Clone the code from **this** repo to your machine.
-- Make sure you have PostgreSQL installed on your machine and create a new database named year-one:
+- Make sure you have both Node.js and PostgreSQL installed on your machine and create a new database named year-one:

 ```zsh
 createdb year-one